Omega-6s Have A Bad Reputation — Here's What You Should Know About Them

 Other oils to limit include corn oil, soybean oil, canola oil, cottonseed oil, safflower oil, sunflower oil, and grapeseed oil.

 Harris, meanwhile, suggests that you "leave your omega-6 intake alone and increase your intake of 'fatty' or 'oily' fish sources, like anchovies, salmon, sardines, herring, and albacore (white) tuna" in order to tip the scales back into a better balance of omega-6s to omega-3s.
-(Salmon, for example, has a 1:11 ratio of omega-6s to omega-3s, while anchovies have a 1:15 ratio, Keatley points out.)
+(Salmon, for example, has a 1:11 ratio of omega-6s to omega-3s, while anchovies6 have a 1:15 ratio, Keatley points out.)

 The American Heart Association (AHA) recommends eating two 3.5-ounce servings of fish (preferably the fatty variety Harris mentioned) per week as a baseline recommendation for the general population.

 By the way, that two-fish serving delivers about 500 milligrams of marine omega's EPA and DHA.
 That said, few people actually consume this much fish.
-Over 90% of Americans aren't consuming this baseline recommendation, so we're looking at a national opportunity for improvement here.
+Over 90% of Americans7 aren't consuming this baseline recommendation, so we're looking at a national opportunity for improvement here.

 It's important to mention that the AHA recommends higher amounts (1 gram-plus of EPA and DHA daily) for focused heart-health support.*